Progress report for GNE21-261

 Salmonella Dublin is bovine-adapted and largely, multidrug resistant to antibiotics.
 In fact, most S. Dublin isolates are resistant to all antimicrobials labeled for treatment of respiratory infections in bovines in the US.2 These characteristics, in combination with general trends toward antimicrobial resistance, justify the need for alternative therapeutic interventions.
 Phage therapy is increasingly appreciated for its efficacy against multidrug resistant infections in human and animal hosts.
 Given the resistance of Salmonella Dublin to traditional intervention and the limitations of current preventative measures, phage therapy has the potential to complement existing interventions and improve animal health and production outcomes.
 We will isolate phages from environmental reservoirs and perform screening for possible candidate phages.
 This screen will identify phages targeting Salmonella Dublin, providing a phage population that can be further narrowed based on established phage therapy criteria.

-The purpose of this project is to estimate the prevalence of Salmonella Dublin in Pennsylvania dairy herds and provide intervention directions to dairy producers facing challenges with this pathogen.
+The purpose of this project was to estimate the prevalence of Salmonella Dublin in Pennsylvania dairy herds and provide intervention directions to dairy producers facing challenges with this pathogen.
 Salmonella enterica serovar Dublin (S. Dublin) is a bovine-adapted emerging pathogen in the northeastern United States.
 The disease presentation is nonclassical in cattle, particularly in calves, and complicates diagnosis.1,2 S. Dublin detection from environmental samples is challenging because the pathogen is often outcompeted by the background flora.3 Due to persistent host colonization, unclassical presentation, detection difficulty, and treatment limitations, maintaining health of dairy herds is largely dependent on preventative risk management.

 The epidemiology and effects of S. Dublin on dairy production in the eastern United States are under-researched and, thus, poorly understood.
 To date, only one study of S. Dublin prevalence among dairy herds in New York has been published.4 Because Pennsylvania is ranked 7th nationally for dairy production5, and the cattle trade spans many northeastern states there is an urgent need to address these knowledge gaps surrounding prevalence and provide data-driven directions for S. Dublin mitigation.